ggb/project-diary/content/2017-01-22-lazy-infinite-sequences-part1.md

     :::javascript
     const ones = () => [1, ones]

 In this case the first value is a '1'.
-Whats about our thunk-recipe to create more '1's?
-We know, that it should return again a tuple with a '1' and a thunk, that, if called returns a tuple with a '1' and a thunk-recipe.
+What about our thunk-recipe to create more '1's?
+We know, that it should return again a tuple with a '1' and a thunk, that (if called) returns a tuple with a '1' and a thunk-recipe.
 We already know, how that should look like: It is our ones-function!
 That is why the second thing in our tuple is the ones-function (recursion...).

 Call it like: